-CPUE = catch per unit effort; ONLF = Offshore Net and Line Fishery
+ONLF = Offshore Net and Line Fishery; CPUE = Catch per unit effort

-There are at least five Grey Mackerel biological stocks across northern Australia, of which two reside in Northern Territory (NT) waters.
-Using multiple approaches (genetics, parasites, otolith stable isotopes and growth data) to identify and define these stocks, it was discovered that there was one stock on the northwest coast of the NT while there was a second stock in the Gulf of Carpentaria (GOC)1-5.
+Grey Mackerel (Scomberomorous semifasciatus) are found in southern Papua New Guinea and in northern Australia from Shark Bay, Western Australia to northern New South Wales.
+This species is common around coastal headlands and rocky reefs but is also caught offshore (Figure 1).
+There are at least five Grey Mackerel biological stocks across northern Australia, two of which reside in Northern Territory (NT) waters.
+By using multiple approaches (genetics, parasites, otolith stable isotopes and growth data) to identify and define these stocks, it was determined that within NT waters, there was one stock on the north-west coast and another in the Gulf of Carpentaria (GoC) 1-5.

-North-west Northern Territory biological stock
+North-west

-Most (78%) of the Grey Mackerel catch in the NT is taken from this stock.
-This stock has been assessed using a stock reduction analysis (SRA), including data up to 2011.
-The results indicated that the stock declined substantially as a result of the high Taiwanese catches in the 1970s and 1980s but has since recovered, with the cessation of foreign fishing and more stringent management of the domestic fishery.
-In 2011, biomass was estimated at 81% of unfished levels, which is well within sustainability limits6.
-Supporting this assessment is the fact that catch per unit effort has increased over the last 10 years, while catches have remained relatively consistent (Figures 2 and 3).
-Consequently, Grey Mackerel stock in the north-west NT is not considered to be recruitment overfished and the current level of fishing mortality is unlikely to cause the stock to become recruitment overfished.
+Most (73 per cent) of the Grey Mackerel caught in the NT are taken from the north-west stock (Figure 2).
+An assessment of this stock, using a stochastic Stock Reduction Analysis model and including data up to 2011, indicated that the stock declined substantially as a result of the high Taiwanese catches in the 1970s and 1980s.
+The cessation of foreign fishing and more stringent management of the domestic fishery helped the stock to recover, with model outputs estimating biomass at 81 per cent of unfished levels in 2011, which are well within sustainability limits.
+Supporting this assessment is the fact that catch per unit effort has increased over the last 10 years, while catches have remained relatively consistent (Figure 3).
+This suggest that this stock in the north-west is not considered to be recruitment overfished and the current level of fishing mortality is unlikely to cause the stock to become recruitment overfished.

-On the basis of the evidence provided above, the management unit is classified as a sustainable stock.
+On the basis of the evidence provided above, the north-west Grey Mackerel stock is classified as a sustainable stock.

-Gulf of Carpentaria biological stock
+Gulf of Carpentaria (GoC)

-Queensland and the NT share management of the GOC Grey Mackerel stock through the respective Queensland and NT Fisheries Joint Authorities.
-Queensland takes the majority of the commercial harvest (average 80 to 95%) compared with the NT, which reported 109 tonnes (t) in 2014.
-There has been a rising trend in commercial catch rate since targeted fishing of Grey Mackerel began in the GOC in 19903.
-Queensland catches and catch rates reached record levels in 2010 and 2012, respectively7.
-Although the Queensland catch rate dropped in 2013, the rate (54 kg/100 m net) was still above the previous 10-year average (52 kg/100 m net)7.
-An SRA of Grey Mackerel in the GOC using Queensland and NT catches concluded that the biomass in 2011 was at 74% of the unfished biomass, which is well within sustainability limits6.
-The biomass of this stock is not considered to be recruitment overfished.
-Queensland also reduced the capacity for boats to target Grey Mackerel in the inshore fishery8.
-Consequently, the current allowable level of fishing pressure is unlikely to cause the stock to become recruitment overfished.
+The management of the GoC stock is shared by Queensland and the NT through their respective fisheries joint authorities.
+Most of the GoC stock is commercially harvested in Queensland (average 80-95 per cent), where there has been a rising trend in commercial catch rates since targeted fishing began in the 1990s.
+Commercial catches and catch rates in Queensland peaked in 2010 and 2012, respectively.
+Although the catch rate in this state dropped in 2013 to 54 kg per 100 m of net, it was still above the previous 10-year average of 52 kg per 100 m net.

+Model outputs of the stochastic Stock Reduction Analysis model (that included data from both Queensland and the NT up to 2011) estimated the biomass of the GoC stock was at 74 per cent of the unfished biomass in 2011, which is well within sustainability limits.
+The biomass of this stock is therefore not considered to be recruitment overfished.
+Since then, Queensland has reduced the total allowable effort by two-thirds in the offshore component of the net fishery and also reduced the capacity for boats to target Grey Mackerel in the inshore fishery.
+This suggests that the current allowable level of fishing mortality is unlikely to cause the stock to become recruitment overfished.

-On the basis of the evidence provided above, the management unit is classified as a sustainable stock.
+On the basis of the evidence provided above, the GoC Grey Mackerel stock is classified as a sustainable stock.

-Table 2: Grey Mackerel biology9
+Table 2.
+Grey Mackerel biology